Pleasant Hill Cohousing

 1. Actively serve on at least one committee (attend meetings and work on committee projects).

-2. Attend community meetings.
+2. Attend community business meetings.

 4. Participate in the common meal system by cooking or cleaning once per rotation (a rotation is approximately 3 weeks).